dyahalomi/dyahalomi.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Flatiron Research Fellow at the Flatiron Institute, Center for Computational Astrophysics.
-Starting in January 2026, I will be a Torres Fellow at MIT.
+I am a Torres Postdoctoral Fellow at MIT's Kavli Institute for Astrophysics and Space Research.

 I study **(exo)planetary systems**, working to discover them, characterize their architectures, and understand the processes that drive their formation and evolution.
 Specifically, I am a **data driven dynamicist**, which means that I develop techniques that fuse data analysis with dynamical theory and simulations to probe the evolution, demographics, and orbital configurations of (exo)planetary systems.